My Role: Lead Product Designer

 Key Outcomes & Results

 • Streamlined flow increased user efficiency, resulting in a higher percentage of users successfully completing tasks.
+The volume of support requests has dropped, indicating fewer usability issues.

 • Visual enhancements improved clarity and eased cognitive load for users.